wttech/CQ-Unix-Toolkit/README.md

 -----------------

 1. Introduction
+2. Simplicity is divine
+3. Main characteristic
-2. Which for what? (quick description for each tool)
+4. Which for what? (quick description for each tool)
-3. Supported shell environments
+5. Supported shell environments
-4. Notes on Cygwin compatibility
+6. Notes on Cygwin compatibility
-5. CQ Compatibilty
+7. CQ Compatibilty
-6. Installation
+8. Installation
-7. Building an RPM package
+9. Building an RPM package
-8. Contributors
+10. Contributors

 Introduction